-It feels like a lifetime ago when I baked my first apple pie.
+It feels like a lifetime ago when I baked my first apple pie (it was a tart, actually).
 I’ve been using the same recipe and technique for years until, quite by accident, I saw a TV show where the baker added cubed pieces of butter to the filling just before covering it with the top crust.
 Right there and then, I could imagine the effect, I tried the technique once and have been using it since.

 The really funny thing is that I saw it on a show that I don’t even remotely like.
 Party Planner with David Tutera on the Travel & Living Channel.
 I don’t enjoy his over-the-top party ideas but, once in a while, the episodes include segments taken in the kitchens of restaurants where the food is ordered and, sometimes, chefs actually demonstrate what makes their concoctions a cut above the rest.
 I’ve seen some of these segments though rarely do I finish entire episodes.
 I don’t even remember what the party theme was in that episode where I saw the chef adding butter to the apple pie filling.
 But the butter trick works.